tryretool/terraform-provider-retool/internal/sdk/api/docs/SsoConfigPost200ResponseData.md

 ### NewSsoConfigPost200ResponseData

-`func NewSsoConfigPost200ResponseData(configType string, disableEmailPasswordLogin bool, jitEnabled bool, ) *SsoConfigPost200ResponseData`
+`func NewSsoConfigPost200ResponseData(configType string, disableEmailPasswordLogin bool, ) *SsoConfigPost200ResponseData`

 NewSsoConfigPost200ResponseData instantiates a new SsoConfigPost200ResponseData object
 This constructor will assign default values to properties that have it defined,